HomeGreen LivingWhat Is Energy Efficiency? The Beginner’s Guide

 How can energy efficiency be defined in a scientific context?

-What are some common examples of energy efficiency in practice?
+What are some common examples in practice?

 In what ways does energy efficiency impact the construction and design of buildings?